jottenlips/wodaboard/README.md

 # 💪 WODaboard 🏋️

-"Workout Of the Day" sent to a Vestaboard
+"Workout Of the Day" sent to a Vestaboard.
+This is an example of how you can use the Vestaboard developer API to send messages to your Vestaboard.

 This Github Action workflow also posts the message to [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).